alvar21/clubs_2232/README.md

 #Test Check List
 ### Registration
-	- Register as a user of the system (end user registration should only be possible)
+	- Register as a user of the system (end user registration should only be possible) - PASS
-	- Register a club with all details completed.
+	- Register a club with all details completed - PASS

 ### Updating club
-	- Update club details (as a owner, correct club)
+	- Update club details (as a owner, correct club) - PASS
-	- Update club details (as a owner, wrong club, should not be possible)
+	- Update club details (as a owner, wrong club, should not be possible) - PASS
-	- Update club details (as an administrator)
+	- Update club details (as an administrator) - PASS
 	- Update club details as a end user (should not be possible)

 ### Club deletion
-	- Delete a club (as an owner, correct club)
+	- Delete a club (as an owner, correct club) - FAIL
 	- Delete a club (as an owner, wrong club, should not be possible)
 	- Delete a club (as an administrator)
 	- Delete club details as a end user (should not be possible)

 ### Search for club:
-	- By name
+	- By name - PASS
-	- By club type
+	- By club type - PASS
-	- By suburb
+	- By suburb - PASS
+	- By town - PASS
+	- By city - PASS
+	- By postcode - PASS
-	- By 'within radius of location'
+	- By 'within radius of location' - PASS

 ### Search for members:
-	- By name
+	- By name - PASS

-### List details of club
-	- Name
-	- Address
-	- Type
-	- Location
-	- Number of members
-	- Creation Date
-	- Recruiting members (TRUE/FALSE)
-	- Contact (phone number)
-	- Facebook page
-	- Twitter account (handle)
-	- Description
-	- List of members of club

 ### Membership
-	- Join a club which is recruiting members
+	- Join a club which is recruiting members - PASS
-	- Join a club which is not recruiting members (should not be possible)
+	- Join a club which is not recruiting members (should not be possible) - PASS
-	- Quit a club not owned by the user
+	- Quit a club not owned by the user - PASS
-	- Quit a club owned by the user
+	- Quit a club owned by the user - PASS (still owner)

+### Update member profile
+	- Changing password - PASS
+	- Change/Add details - PASS

 ### Views
-	- View a club with all details present
+	- View a club with all details present - PASS
-	- View a member with all details present
+	- View a member with all details present - PASS
 ---

 ##FEATURES